3.9 Julia - Solutions

 (2827.4333882308138, 3180.862561759666)

-Still, the conclusion is the same.
+Still, it appears the conclusion is the same.

 3.9.2 Solution to Exercise 2